qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 ### System

-Consider a polymer molecule consisting of $N = 16$ atoms.
+Consider a polymer molecule consisting of 16 atoms.
 The resolved variable is defined as the end-to-end distance. ([see paper](https://pubs.aip.org/aip/jcp/article/158/3/034102/2871114/Data-driven-construction-of-stochastic-reduced)).

 ### Codes